-Is Gorilla Trekking Safe (Swift Answer: Yes!) & Guidelines
+Is Gorilla Trekking Safe Quick Answer: Yes!
+And Guidelines

-Is Gorilla Trekking Safe (Swift Answer: Yes!) & Guidelines – If you adhere to some simple guidelines and pay attention to your guide, a gorilla trek may be a very safe experience.
+Is Gorilla Trekking Safe, Quick Answer: Yes! and Guidelines – If you adhere to some simple guidelines and pay attention to your guide, a gorilla trek may be a very safe experience.
 For your peace of mind on this remarkable journey, we’ll brief you on the necessary precautions for gorilla trekking.

 We can’t speak highly enough of our gorilla-viewing adventure.
 Especially considering how incredibly secure it is.
 While they may look intimidating, mountain gorillas are actually quite docile despite their size and strength.
 To harm humans is not in their interest.